Mistakes You May Be Making When Responding To Tantrums

 Instead of putting our children down while they are already feeling pretty yucky, we can provide encouragement, especially the encouragement to feel all the feelings.

-Because a tantrum is simply a natural response to not knowing how to express those feelings, it is the peaceful parenting thing to do to encourage our children to feel and accept the feelings they feel.
+Because a tantrum is simply a natural response to not knowing how to express those feelings, it is the positive parenting (like inductive discipline)thing to do to encourage our children to feel and accept the feelings they feel.

 It is certainly ok and encouraged to set limits and expectations for behaviour, that is after all what parenting is all about.
 It is how we handle the situation when those limits are tested that how the child will learn how to respond to situations themselves.